bakgaard/Stories/AdrexTheEngineer/Prologue.md

 "Donaar, dear - get us out of here!" she pleaded.

 The eyes of robed dragonborn lit up in white arcane magic, as the wall of the house suddenly fell in over the hallway.
-But as the stones hit the floor, they crushed only the carpet, and the arcane residue that were left.
+But as the stones hit the floor, they crushed only the carpet, and the arcane residue that were left behind.

 [[Next chapter]](Chapter1.md)